Different Types of Semi-Trailer Axles

 Cons of Lift Axles

-Lift axles are good for: Flatbeds, Dumps, Concrete Mixers
+Lift axles are suitable for: Flatbeds, Dumps, Concrete Mixers

 Triple Axles